Nativescript-Vue-Web/NativeScript-Vue-Web-Docs/src/docs/layouts/grid-layout.md

 | rows    | String |         | ✔   | ✔      |

 ## Additional Children Props

-> When an element is a direct child of `<FlexboxLayout>`, you can work with the following additional properties.

 | Name    | Type   | Default | Web | Mobile |
 | ------- | ------ | ------- | --- | ------ |